xyz017048/BimoliveFrontend/CommunicationProtocol.md

 ************************    Student get course/lecture info ***************************

-Student Get a single Lecture:         NOTE: if 'status' == 'wait', student can only see the info of this lecture.
+Student Get a single Lecture:         NOTE: if 'status' == 'wait', student can only see the info of this lecture. display scheduled time.
-                                            if 'status' == 'live', show the live video to the student, and can send a question if login if 'status' == 'replay', show the video to the student, all answered questions should display in the question panel, and disable sending question channel.
+                                            if 'status' == 'live', display detail info, has a button says 'view', then show the live video to the student, and can send a question if login if 'status' == 'replay', display detail info, the button says 'replay',then show the video to the student, all answered questions should display in the question panel, and disable sending question channel.
+                                            if 'status' == 'finish', display detail info, imply this is not available right now.

                 Request:    POST    /student/singlelecture
                                 {
+                                    "idUser":           INT,
-                                    "idLecture":         INT,
+                                    "idLecture":        INT
                                 }
                 Response:
                                 {